stevleibelt/incubator/component/php/apache_server_status_parser/README.md

 <project root>/example/remote/parse_detail_only.php [<url to the apache status page>]
 ```

-# Current Status

-* finished example
-* finished implementation based on the example data

 # Workflow

-* fetch content
+* get content
-* split content into partials (use csplit?)
+* split content into dedicated sections
     * detail
     * information
     * scoreboard
     * statistic
-* parse each partial into its fitting format (simple aka array or complex aka object)
+* parse each section into its fitting domain object

-# Models
+# List Of Domain Model

 * DomainModel\Detail
     * dynamic detail information about each worker